Mood disorders in children

 Different than being in a bad mood or having a bad day, a mood disorder is marked by intensely negative feelings and thoughts that don’t go away on their own.
-If your child is suffering from a mood disorder, we have an expert team of child psychologists and child psychiatrists who can help your child get the treatment they need.
+If your child is suffering from a mood disorder, we have an expert team, at Children's Health℠, of child psychologists and child psychiatrists who can help your child get the treatment they need.

 “Mood disorders” is a broad term for a variety of mental health problems.
 Ranging from ongoing sadness or depression to moving between intense depression and happiness, mood disorders are feelings or states of mind that negatively affect your child.
 With a mood disorder, every negative feeling your child has is amplified.
 This can leave your child feeling sad and alone.

-What are the different types of Pediatric Mood Disorders?
+What are the different types of mood disorders in children?

-Bipolar disorder is a mental health condition where children typically have periods of high energy and hyperactivity, followed by periods of sadness and depression.
+• Bipolar disorder - a mental health condition where children typically have periods of high energy and hyperactivity, followed by periods of sadness and depression.

-What are the signs and symptoms of Pediatric Mood Disorders?
+What are the signs and symptoms of mood disorders in children?

 Depending on the type of mood disorder your child is diagnosed with, they might show the following signs and symptoms: